-Additional school requirements under Title I may be found at http://www.boarddocs.com/oh/barber/Board.nsf/ policy #2261.01.
-Parents who do not have access to the Internet may use the parent access computers in the Guidance Office at Barberton High School.
+Additional school requirements under Title I may be found at Policy #2261.01.
+Parents who do not have access to the Internet may use the parent access computers in the Guidance Office at Barberton High School

-Mr. Jeffery Ramnytz, Superintendent August 2023
+Mr. Jason Ondrus, Superintendent August 2024

-If you have questions about the School-Parent Compact, please contact Jeffrey Ramnytz, Superintendent, at 330-753-1025.
+If you have questions about the School-Parent Compact, please contact Mr. Jason Ondrus, Superintendent, at 330-753-1025.